System Level Design

 Close

-author = {Yuedong Yang and Guihong Li and Radu Marculescu},
+author = {Mustafa Munir and Md Mostafijur Rahman and Radu Marculescu},

-booktitle = {The IEEE/CVF Conference on Computer Vision and Pattern Recognition},
+booktitle = {2025 Proceedings of the IEEE/CVF Winter Conference on Applications of Computer Vision (WACV 2025)},

 keywords = {},